ubc-library-rc/Geocoding-Web-Mapping-with-Python/docs/Getting Started.md

 Today We'll be using a UBC server with python already installed on it.
 If you want to install Python on your own computer, check out [Anaconda](https://www.anaconda.com/products/individual).

-* Anaconda will install most commonly used python packages and set everything up for you.
+* Anaconda will install many of the most commonly used python packages and set everything up for you.
 * Anaconda won't install *every* package we're using today, but installing new packages is fairly straightforward.

 **Other resources**: If you're having issues with Python, a great place to check out is [Stack Overflow](https://stackoverflow.com/).
 It is a popular forum where you can search, post, and answer coding questions.
 A related site that is more GIS focused site is [Stack Exchange](https://gis.stackexchange.com/)

-# Download the Code and Data
+## Download the Code and Data

 **Video Reference**: This video covers the steps in case you get lost.